Potez 25: Design and development

 Such achievements added to aircraft's popularity and made it one of the most successful French aircraft of the epoch.
 It was bought by a number of air forces, including those of France, Switzerland, Belgium, Brazil, Croatia, Estonia, Ethiopia, Finland, Greece, Spain, Japan, Yugoslavia, Paraguay, Poland, Portugal, Romania, Turkey and the USSR.
 After the USSR acquired two aircraft for testing, they decided against further purchases, finding it comparable to the native Polikarpov R-5.
 Altogether, approximately 2,500 aircraft were built in France.

-Already in 1925, Poland bought a licence for Potez 25 and started to manufacture them in Podlaska Wytwórnia Samolotów (PWS, 150 built) and Plage i Laśkiewicz aircraft works (150 built).
+In 1925, Poland bought a licence for Potez 25 and started to manufacture them in Podlaska Wytwórnia Samolotów (PWS, 150 built) and Plage i Laśkiewicz aircraft works (150 built).
 In 1928 the first Polish-built Potez 25 were tested by the Technical Aviation Development Institute in Warsaw and the design was slightly modified to better fit the needs of the Polish air forces.
 Among the notable differences were the introduction of leading edge slots.
 The production in Poland ceased in 1932.
 Altogether, 300 aircraft were built in a number of versions for long- and short-range reconnaissance and daylight tactical bombing.
 As the original Lorraine-Dietrich 12Eb engine was unavailable in Poland, it was replaced in 47 aircraft with a more powerful PZL Bristol Jupiter VIIF radial engine, starting from 1936.

-In Romania, Potez 25 was produced by IAR.
+In Romania, Potez 25 was produced by Industria Aeronautică Română (IAR).
 Several other countries manufactured Potez 25s under licence.